tmsbn/Distributed-Face-Recognition/readme.txt

-This projects implements a Distributed Face Recognition System
+This projects implements a Distributed Face Recognition System using Chord DHT and OpenFace Neural Network

 Authors: